-Fellow, Institute of Chartered Accountants.
+Fellow, Chartered Accountants Australia and New Zealand.
 Member, Certified Practising Accountants of Australia.
-Graduate member of Australian Institute of Company Directors.
-Retired Partner, PricewaterhouseCoopers Australia.
+Graduate member, Australian Institute of Company Directors.
+Retired Partner, PricewaterhouseCoopers.
 Chair, Social Traders Limited.
-Chair of the David Scott School Council.
-Member, Brotherhood Audit and Risk Management Committee, Nominations Committee and Remuneration Committee.
+Chair, The Barnett Foundation.
+Member (Chair to February 2018), David Scott School Council.
+Member, Brotherhood Audit and Risk Management Committee (to May 2018), Nominations Committee (to May 2018) and Remuneration Committee (to May 2018).
 Former Chair, Brotherhood Finance Committee.
 Appointed to the Brotherhood Board in March 2007 and reappointed in December 2013.
+Reappointed for a further period of up to 1 year in November 2017.
+Extra term completed in August 2018.